AOEpeople/TYPO3-Imgix/README.md

 The imigx configurations are [imgix.js][5] related settings.
 For a detailed description about the options, take a look at the [documentation][8].

+#### imgixUrlParams
+The imgix URL accepts numerous parameters that change the image result.
+See the [API documentation][9] for details.

 ### Include
 To include the extension just add the two static template files to your template record.